CharnelMouse/frogue/README.md

 - Switch to separate processes for ouput, AI, etc.
   - Separate map screen updates from status box updates
   - Make Dijkstra module independent of map tile information
+- Turn death checks into new event pushes, instead of handling during attack event
 - Add controller information in status subjects/objects if several actors controlled by current player, or several players
 - Add some more interesting tilesets
   - Let tile char depend on tile's neighbours, e.g. doors/walls depend on nearby doors/walls